Trail Sense

 This layer shows a map of the world with colors based on satellite imagery.
 It is very low resolution and not suitable for navigation.

 This layer shows the elevation from the digital elevation model (DEM) as color.
-You can change the DEM in Settings > Altimeter.

 Settings:

 This layer draws shadows to help see elevation in the terrain from the digital elevation model (DEM).
-You can change the DEM in Settings > Altimeter.

 Settings: